WORKSHOP / PRESENTATION

-Based on the contents of our e-book Cause an Effect, we developed a workshop with practical tips on how to improve your narrative and slide design so that your next presentation is clear and memorable.
+Based on the contents of our e-book Cause an Effect, we developed a workshop and a presentation with practical tips on how to improve your narrative and slide design so that your next presentation is clear and memorable.

 During ‘Bessensap’, an annual event where science meets press, Stephan told a fully booked room about the do’s and don’t of science presentations.
 With all kinds of beautiful examples, he explained how graphs, photos and other visual support can complement a story, but also can take away from it.
 I’m sure it has inspired many members of the audience to create their next science presentation in a clear and creative way.